ryan-hill83/Epic-Ride/README.md

 Created by [Ryan Gawick](https://github.com/rgawick)

 This is an E-commerce style website that allows users to add snowboards to their shopping cart and check out.
-It connects to the Stripe Payment API for payment processing.
+While selecting the snowboards they can filter them based on snowboard type and select the desired length.
+The app connects to the Stripe Payment API for payment processing.

 ### Live URL ###